Facial Paralysis Surgery Sort Hills New Jersey

 Theoretically, the ideal facial reanimation should try to achieve: facial symmetry at rest, symmetry with voluntary and involuntary motions, and restoration of the functions of the eye, nose, and mouth without compromising function and appearance of other areas of the face.

 There are multiple surgical and non-surgical procedures available to help patient with facial paralysis.
-Among non-surgical modalities, Botox treatment and physical therapy are the most commonly used ones.
-Botox helps to improve facial symmetry; it also helps with facial ticks and abnormal facial movements (synkenisis) by relaxing certain muscles causing the problem.
+Among non-surgical modalities, Botulinum Toxin treatment and physical therapy are the most commonly used ones.
+Botulinum Toxin helps to improve facial symmetry; it also helps with facial ticks and abnormal facial movements (synkenisis) by relaxing certain muscles causing the problem.

 Surgery remains the mainstay treatment for long-standing facial paralysis.
 Some surgical procedures are aimed at restoring facial movements and function by either using patients own non-paralyzed muscles (such as temporalis muscle), bringing muscles and nerves from other areas of the body in the form of a free flap, or restoring the integrity of the facial nerve itself (if possible).
 In addition, there are many adjunctive surgical procedures to help the eye, such as gold or platinum upper eyelid weight insertion to improve eye closure as well as tightening of the lower lid to improve its support and reduce tearing.
 Other adjunctive procedures help correct brow ptosis (browlift), facial laxity (facelift), and facial asymmetry (facial slings).